eic/epic-analysis/s3tools/README.md

   the [MinIO client](https://docs.min.io/docs/minio-client-complete-guide) first
   - (otherwise update your Singularity image)

-For fast simulations, one can use `make-fastsim-config.sh` to help in the creation of a config file for fast simulations.
-This script is used by the CI, but is also designed to be configurable to support any local organization of Delphes output files.
+### Fast Simulations
+Two options:
-- to download a set of `hepmc` files to the directory `datagen/10x100/Q2min1`, run `s3tools/generate-hepmc-list.sh 10x100 1 | s3tools/download.sh datagen/10x100/Q2min1`
+- download `hepmc` files from S3 and run Delphes locally
-  - run these scripts without arguments to print the usage guide
+  - this is automated by `s3tools/make-fastsim-S3-config.sh`; run with no arguments to print the usage guide, and note the arguments are a bit different than those for the full simulation scripts
-  - limit the number of files downloaded by piping through `head` before `download.sh`
-- then run `delphes` on these files (a wrapper `./exeDelphes.sh` is provided, which will use the configuration card stored in `cards/` by default)
-- finally, run `make-fastsim-config.sh`
-  - use `cat` to combine config files with differing Q2 minima
+  - this script can download `hepmc` files from S3, run Delphes on them, and generate the config file
+    - Delphes will run using one thread per Q2 minimum; edit the script to change this behavior
+  - similar to full simulations, you need to have the S3 access and secret environment variables set in order to download `hepmc` files
+- alternatively, if you already have a directory of Delphes output ROOT files, use use `make-fastsim-config.sh` to create a config file

 ## Accessing S3 Files
 - first, download the [MinIO client](https://docs.min.io/docs/minio-client-complete-guide)